The Bankrate promise

 Many mortgage lenders offer jumbo loans up to $3 million or $5 million.
 You might be able to find jumbo loans in even higher amounts, especially if you work with a mortgage broker who specializes in them.

 How to qualify for a conventional loan

 While there are several qualifying factors that impact whether you can get a conventional loan, the most important is your credit score.
 Generally, you need a score of 620, at minimum, to qualify.
 The best mortgage rates, however, go to borrowers with scores of 740 or higher.

-In addition to credit score, other qualifying factors for a conventional loan include:
+In addition to credit score, other qualifying factors for a conventional conforming loan include:

-- At least a 3 percent or 5 percent down payment, depending on lender and program.
+- At least a 3 percent or 5 percent down payment, depending on the lender and program.

 How to qualify for a jumbo loan